 Proactive Security and Prevention

-School students, staff, faculty, and administrators must feel safe across the entire campus.
+Students, staff, faculty, and administrators must feel safe across the entire campus.
 Being proactive is essential.

 Preventative Security Measures

-For example, conducting school security assessments can uncover gaps and blind spots in safety plans.
+For example, conducting campus security assessments can uncover gaps and blind spots in safety plans.
 A security audit from independent consultants will provide a detailed report and an action plan to significantly reduce risks and liability.

 Schools should also develop programs that address common risks, such as comprehensive alcohol and substance abuse prevention programs.